 BSPED 2018 saw the launch of our new programme with the nurses’ business meeting and presentations, and a Nurses’ Day for Endocrine Professionals on the Friday.
 In 2019 we were delighted to see the winners of the previous year’s BSPED Nurse Prize present their work as well as a nominated case presentation from the LSBU Endocrine Module during Thursday’s Endocrine Nurse session.

 If you would like to submit an abstract for consideration as a poster or oral communication at the next BSPED meeting please contact the BSPED Endocrine Nurse Representative for 2018-2021, Paediatric Endocrine Nurse Specialist Lee Martin from London.
-Abstract submissions will be open in 2020.
+Due to COVID-19, the annual meeting will not take place in 2020, but dates for 2021 abstract submissions will be announced in due course.

 For further information regarding BSPED please feel free to contact Lee